nptnl/puremath/readme.md

 - 3D wireframe objects that can be rotated around all axes

 ## Math reading:
-*isn't it crazy how such complicated processes are required for functions used in simple calculators?*
+such complex processes in common math functions, yes?

 https://en.wikipedia.org/wiki/Calculus